 Dr. Juan Antonio Marchal Corrales - Dr. Juan Antonio Marchal Corrales is Professor of Anatomy and Embryology at the Faculty of Medicine of University of Granada.
 He graduated in Medicine and Surgery in 1992, obtaining the degree "summa cum laude".
 He defended his doctoral thesis in 1996.
 Prof. Marchal has worked at three universities in different educational categories and is responsible for the research group "Differentiation, Regeneration and Cancer".
 He has participated in 39 research projects of national and international character, being principal investigator in 13 of them.
 He has a total of 145 publications in journals, of which 125 are listed in the Journal Citation Reports.
 He has spent time at the University of Sassari (Italy) and as visiting professor.
 He is inventor of 14 patents, 4 of them licensed.
-He is a member of the Advisory Board of the International Graduate School of the University of Granada, member of the standing committee of the Scientific Council and coordinator of Area Research in the Biosanitary Institute of Granada (ibs.GRANADA) and member of the Governing Board at the Institute of Pathobiology and Regenerative Medicine (IBIMER).
-He has recently been named director of the Chair Drs.
-Galera and Requena of Cancer Stem Cell Research at the University of Granada.
+He is a member of the Advisory Board of the International Graduate School of the University of Granada, member of the standing committee of the Scientific Council and coordinator of Area Research in the Biosanitary Institute of Granada (ibs.GRANADA) and member of the Governing Board at the University of Granada.